ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2018-11-30-Rates-Rebate.md

 ## Overview<a name = "Go-to-Overview"></a>

-['A Rates Rebates’](https://www.govt.nz/browse/housing-and-property/getting-help-with-housing/getting-a-rates-rebate/#who-can-apply) is a subsidy (up to $630) for low-income homeowners on the cost of their residential rates.
+[A Rates Rebate](https://www.govt.nz/browse/housing-and-property/getting-help-with-housing/getting-a-rates-rebate/#who-can-apply) is a subsidy (up to $630) for low-income homeowners on the cost of their residential rates.
 The subsidy is delivered by Local Councils and is administered by Central Government (specifically the Department of Internal Affairs - DIA).

 The entitlement value is calculated by the cost of the rates, applicants income, and number of dependants.
 The maximum subsidy amount is reviewed yearly.